trussle/trussle-logging/README.md

 }
 ```

-For more info on moment objects check out [momentjs](http://momentjs.com/)
+For more info on moment objects check out [momentjs](http://momentjs.com/).

 If no formatter is chosen then the default will be chosen.
 ```js
 (logData) => `(${logData.source}) [${logData.level}] ${logData.message}`;
 ```

 ### Multiple Logs

-If your usecase requires you to have multiple logs seperate log files for INFO and ERROR logs for instance (*only the ConsoleTransport at this time so if you need to log to a file you'll need to roll your own transport class*) then you can add a variants property to your config, this will create a wrapper logger that will delegate to multiple loggers.
+If your usecase requires you to have multiple logs - separate log files for INFO and ERROR logs for instance then you can add a variants property to your config; this will create a wrapper logger that will delegate to multiple loggers.

+*(Only the ConsoleTransport supports variants at this time, so if you need to log to a file you'll need to roll your own transport class.)*

 ```js
 {